dennis-kido/dennis-kido.github.io/README.md

 #Company's site
 ## We will post Company highlights here.
 We're excited to announce the opening of our new business, Dennis-Kido org.
-It's located on [address of your business and other location details.]
+It's located in the Kindom far far away under the rule of Lord Farquaad.
 The business will be open and ready to greet guests on [date your business opens.]

 Our business offers [brief overview of the value your business will provide to customers.]
 We're proud to offer the following products to clients: